CNN International: Going beyond borders (2009–2013)

-Throughout January until September 2009, CNN International adapted more programs that became geared towards a primetime European audience with a few titled after CNN International personalities, most notably the interview program Amanpour.
+From January until September 2009, CNN International adopted more programs that became geared towards a primetime European audience with a few titled after CNN International personalities, most notably the interview program Amanpour.
 On September 21, 2009, the channel launched a new tagline "Go Beyond Borders", along with a new logo, and consolidated its general newscasts (World News, CNN Today, World News Asia, World News Europe and Your World Today) into a single newscast entitled World Report.

 The slogan "Go Beyond Borders" emphasizes the international perspective that gives the information in this string and the plurality of the audiences.
-With this tagline, CNN also refers to the various platforms to disseminate their contents.
+With this tagline, CNN also refers to the various platforms to disseminate their content.
 The new image was created by the creativity and marketing department, and agency CNN Tooth & Nail.
-An important element of the rebrand was a new evening program that adds the broadcast of programs Amanpour and World One.
-The makeover of CNN International has subject to a lot of criticism on both the new prime time lineup and the redesigned graphics.
+An important element of the rebrand was a new evening program that added the broadcast of programs Amanpour and World One.
+The makeover of CNN International has been subject to a lot of criticism on both the new prime-time lineup and the redesigned graphics.

 On January 11, 2009, in a bid to compete directly with Al Jazeera English, the network launched a new production center: CNN Abu Dhabi, based in the United Arab Emirates.
-Then, CNN International adapted half-hour shows in its schedule with a new evening prime program for Middle East viewers, Prism.
+Then, CNN International adapted half-hour shows in its schedule with a new evening prime program for the Middle East viewers, Prism.

-In 2010, CNN International launched new programs for its evening lineup in order to improve its schedule.
-In 2011, programs from CNN U.S. were added to the CNN International schedule, including the talk program Piers Morgan Live which was later cancelled and replaced with CNN Tonight hosted by Don Lemon.
+In 2010, CNN International launched new programs for its evening lineup to improve its schedule.
+In 2011, programs from CNN U.S. were added to the CNN International schedule, including the talk program Piers Morgan Live which was later canceled and replaced with CNN Tonight hosted by Don Lemon.

 This is CNN (2013–present)

 "This is CNN" represents CNN International's rebrand with new sets and output in full 16:9 high definition.
-The "This is CNN" slogan is also used on its sister network CNN in USA.
+The "This is CNN" slogan is also used on its sister network CNN in the United States.
 The managing director of CNN International from 2003 to May 2019 was Tony Maddox.

 In 2019, CNN International announced it was reducing its programming and staff based in London to reduce costs, with CNNI losing $10 million per year.
 Later that year, CNNI cancelled its Asia-Pacific Primetime Show, News Stream, anchored by Kristie Lu Stout, effectively ending production output from its Hong Kong Studios.

 In 2022, WarnerMedia closed CNN International in Russia due to Russia's invasion of Ukraine.